-Orchid Prints by Van Houtte & Linden published as antique lithographs from 19th century botany subscriptions… Old orchid prints for Louis Van Houtteano’s famous periodical publication entitled Flore des Serres (1845-1888) and for competitor Jean Linden’s periodical entitled L’Illustration Horticole (1869-1896).
+Orchid Prints by Van Houtteano & Linden published in 19th century botany subscriptions.
+These antique lithographs of orchids were featured in gardening magazines during the 1800’s.
+Louis Van Houtteano’s periodical publication entitled Flore des Serres (1845-1888), and competitors Jean Linden’s periodical entitled L’Illustration Horticole (1869-1896).

 These are lovely old hand finished color lithographs were published in Belgium from 1845-1896.
 It is said that Van Houtte had the largest nursery on the continent.
-Louis Van Houtte opened his own lithography firm in order to produce images of what was for sale in his nursery catalogs.
-Each old orchid print measures @ 9 1/2 x 13″ Click here to contact us.
+Louis Van Houtteano opened his own lithography firm in order to produce images of what was for sale.
+His revered gardening catalogues are entitled Flora des Serres.
+Each of the orchid prints measures @ 9 1/2 x 13″ Click here to contact us.

 I have additional orchid prints by Van Houtte & Linden.
-If you would like to discuss your project or see additional images, please email or just dial 413-245-4197.
+If you would like to discuss your project or see additional images, please email or just dial us at 413-245-4197.

 The history of printing is a fascinating subject, especially when it came to orchid prints.
 Western Europe was unfamiliar with the tropical species that were being discovered in tropical and exotic places.
-Thus producing images and documentary encyclopedias of Orchis required hiring and employing vast numbers of highly craftsmen.
+Thus producing images and documentary encyclopedias of Orchis required hiring and employing large numbers of highly trained craftsmen and apprentices.

-People had life long trades of professional crafts during the 17th, 18th,and 19th Centuries.
-Paper making, hand made rag papers, wove rag papers, all employed prior to making paper from trees as we do today.
+People had life long trades of professional crafts centuries ago.
+Paper making was a career.
 Antique printing methods include copper plate engraving, steel plate engraving, wood engravings.
 Lithographs and chromolithographs.
-Illumination by Hand Coloring, using water colors, and printing in colors by limestone plates.
-That doesn’t even take into account obtaining or creating the illustrations, producing the documentation and text…
+Illumination was added by hand using water colors, and by printing in colors with limestone plates.
+That doesn’t even take into account obtaining or creating the illustrations, producing the documentation and text.